Become A Success -

 Not A Statistic

-Only one real estate course, The Simple Man's Guide to Real Estate® is offered by a Christian non-profit which allows mentoring to be provided at no cost by actual investors who volunteer their service to help you succeed.
-Because the profit motive is removed, the ONLY cost for the entire course is the actual cost to produce and get it to you at a tiny fraction of what other "gurus" charge, and includes FREE mentoring.
-No monthly fees; no hidden costs; nothing else to buy
+4 stars and offered by a Christian non-profit which allows unlimited, lifetime mentoring to be provided at no cost by actual investors who volunteer their service to help you succeed.
+Because the profit motive is removed, the ONLY cost for the entire course is the actual cost to produce and get it to you at a tiny fraction of what other "gurus" charge.
+And it has an "A" rating with the BBB.

-• ALL the strategies of ALL the "gurus" - plus strategies for EVERY type of market, and ANY economic conditions.
+It is the only course that includes ALL the strategies of ALL the "gurus" - plus all the latest strategies for EVERY type of market, and ANY economic conditions.

-• market value calculator to help you determine fair market value of any property
+market value calculator to help you determine fair market value of any property

 Novice or pro, "The Simple Man's Guide to Real Estate Investing" is the only real estate course you will ever need.
 Isn't the future of your family worth it?